Mahāsaṅghika Vinaya

 First Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, a bhikkhunī wearing her upper and lower robes came to pay respect at the World-honored One’s feet.
 Afterwards a fire broke out, and burned her (saṅghāṭī) robe.
 The bhikkhunīs told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, the Buddha asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “Why did you not take your determined robes with you?

 Preliminary Ruling